openshift/oadp-operator/docs/developer/local_dev.md

     ```

     *Note:* <IMAGE_ID> can be found out by running `podman images` after the image has been built.
     <IMAGE_TAG> can be any tag that you would would like to assign to the image.
-If the `oadp-operator`
+Ensure that the registry
-    repository exists in `quay.io/<CONTAINER_REGISTRY_USERNAME>`, then verify if the visibility is set to `public`.
+    which is hosting the container image is publicly available such that the image can be pulled
-    If not, change the visibility of the `oadp-operator` repository to `public`.
+    from your OpenShift cluster.

 3. Deploy OADP operator using your image: